lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_npcs.md

 1. Go to the Web Portal's Admin screen.
 2. Select 'Advanced Configuration'.
-3. Edit `config_fs3combat_npcs.yml`
+3. Edit `fs3combat_npcs.yml`

-FS3 has three NPC types: Goon, Henchman and Boss.

-## Default Die Rating
+## npc_types

-The simplest configuration is just to assign each of them a die rating:
+You can define the NPC types available in your game.
+The standard ones are Goon, Henchman, Miniboss and Boss.

+### default

+The default rating is what the NPC rolls for skills by default.

+> **Tip:** This is a total dice pool, encompassing skill plus attribute.
+So if you want a boss to be equivalent to an "Expert" PC with a "Good" attribute, you need to give them a die pool of 9 (6+3).

     npc_types:
         Goon: